ekspla/Read-Symbian-SportsTracker-file/README.md

 The code was tested with > 1000 of track log files copied from my Nokia phone equipped with GPS receiver, never tested with heart-rate sensor, though...

-There are still a few unknown part in the track logs.
+There is still a few unknown part in the track logs.
 So, your feedback is welcomed.

 I had to modify the code a bit to read old-version Nokia SportsTracker files because of slightly different format.
 For details, please see the script named as 'convert_oldNST_to_GPX.py'.